background hero

 Hit and Run Accidents

 A hit and run accident is when a driver crashes into another vehicle, pedestrian, or property and leaves the scene immediately after.
-Doing this goes against Nevada's hit and run laws, which require all drivers to comply with the following:
+Doing this goes against Nevada’s hit and run laws, which require all drivers to stop the vehicle at the accident scene, share all relevant information with the parties involved, and to assist those who sustained injuries.

-Those who commit a hit and run may face legal consequences.
+If a driver hits a parked vehicle, they will need to remain at the accident scene and either find the owner or leave a note on the vehicle that includes their name and contact information.
+Any failure to do so will face legal consequences under Nevada law.
 If the incident only involved property damage, the at fault party may be charged with a misdemeanor, which is up to 6 months in jail and up to a $1,000 fine.

 Common Car Accident Injuries